 Specialize with Penn State's M.Ed. in Curriculum and Instruction

-The Master of Education (M.Ed.) in Curriculum and Instruction is a 30-credit degree program offered by Penn State's College of Education and delivered online through Penn State World Campus, recently ranked No. 7 by U.S. News & World Report for having the best online graduate education programs.
+The Master of Education (M.Ed.) in Curriculum and Instruction is a 30-credit degree program offered by Penn State's College of Education and delivered online through Penn State World Campus.
 This curriculum and instruction master's program is taught by the same nationally recognized faculty who teach on campus.

 With the online Penn State graduate program, you can advance your knowledge about curriculum, teaching, learning, teacher education, or educational supervision through exemplary scholarship and research.
 Prepare now to meet the challenges facing education in diverse and changing social, cultural, economic, and physical environments.
 This program does not lead to a teacher certification.

 What Makes Our Online M.Ed. in Curriculum and Instruction Different?

 Penn State's Master of Education in Curriculum and Instruction offers:

 - six paths of learning — Children's Literature; STEM Education; Elementary Education; Curriculum and Supervision; Curriculum and Instruction Customized Path; and a specialized path which allows you to choose to focus on English Language Arts, World Languages/ESL, or Social Studies

 - online courses replicating those in our rigorous, prestigious, high-quality residential program

 - a program from a university long renowned for preparing and supporting teachers and education professionals